 Actions: Actions that can be taken from the Transaction reporting section can be accessed on the "Details" overlay of any Transaction record.
 These actions include: refunding all or part of a transaction, canceling items within a transaction, sending messages, adding notes, downloading receipts, and resending confirmation receipts to supporters.

 Activity Reports (i.e. Donation, Registration, Volunteer, Online Store, Sponsorship, Mailing List)

 An Activity report contains data for a specific activity or action taken within a full transaction.
 The different kinds of Activities on Flipcause are: Payments (donations), Registrations (event RSVPS/ticket purchases), Volunteer signups, Online Store (item) orders, Sponsorship (rewards) orders, and Mailing List Sign Ups.

 One or more of the above Activities can exist within a full transaction.
 For example, if a supporter selects a Sponsorship, then adds an additional Donation, and signs up for your Mailing List during a single transaction, a record for that supporter will be output to the Sponsorship report, the Donation report, and the Mailing List Report.

-The Activity reports are useful to view data about individual specific items within a Transaction.
+The Activity reports are useful for viewing data about individual specific items within a Transaction.
 For example, activity reports contain a record for each participant that has registered for an event, each item type that is sold in your online store, each volunteer that registers, etc.

 Actions that can be taken from each Activity Report record can be accessed on the "Details overlay of any Activity record.
 Actions vary by reports (i.e. only Volunteer and Registrant reports) provide the option to "Check In".
 Below is an example of actions that can be taken on Registration report records: